|

 and management functions.
 This research work is another contribution

 that has found wide acceptance in the international community.
-The U.S.
+For example, the U.S.

-Army has been pursuing this research area through several
+Army has pursued this research area through several

 Multidisciplinary University Research Initiative (MURI) grants in the